ylee457/flim-api/README.md

-Pre-requisite:

 This project is written in Rails 5 with Ruby 2.4.
-If you do not have either Ruby install, please install them.
+If you do not have either Ruby installed, please install them.
 This project also uses RVM's feature of .ruby-gemset and .ruby-version files to set up the environment so it will not conflict with other existing projects in the system.

 Below are the simple steps to install Ruby using RVM: rvm install ruby-2.4.0

-Once you have Ruby 2.4.0 install, you are ready to run the example.
+Once you have Ruby 2.4.0 installed, you are ready to run the example.

 To run this example
 Step 1: , please download the source code into your project folder and change directory to it, then do